 As well in the group was as described “the chief”, an older man without hair.
 During the humiliating one police officer forced one guy of the group to totally undress himself.
 Naked standing there he got kicked in his genitals.
 They threw wooden sticks against them as well.

 One younger looking police officer got into the situation and was trying to calm down the situation while saying “dobro, dobro”.
 The interviewee described it like he was saying to the others “It’s enough now.”.
 One of his colleagues answered him with pointing a fist into his face.

 The beating lasted several minutes.
-As another police van turned up, they stopped and suddenly 6 to 8 other police officers were standing beside them.
+As another police van turned up, they stopped and suddenly around 6 other police officers were standing beside them.
 Those police officers were all men.
-They started searching the group of migrants, but in a very carelessly way.
+They started searching the people-on-the-move, but in a very carelessly way as the respondent recounted.

 “They searched us too quick to really find something.”

 Right away the second police group asked everyone to give out their phones and power banks.
 They broke the phones with their black torches and put them together with the power banks in a bag.

 After the second police group walked everyone to one van, they had to enter the van.
 While sitting in the van, the police officers were calling twice one person out and made them to collect the rubbish around the van.